paweenp/Classification-of-time-signals-by-CNN-using-STFT/Researches/Research_Paween.md

 1. Classification of time sinals with STFT (Short Time Fourier Transform)
 2. Apply CNN (Convolutional Neural Network) to 1.

+# Transform Signals from 1D into 2D

+Normally Audio data is 1-D

+Keypoint : If we can transform 1-D Audio into 2-D, then we can feed them as images to CNN(2-D).The most popular method to do this, is to turn Audio signal into Spectogram.
+STFT is one of the method to do that.

 # Short Time Fourier Transform (STFT)
 Why uses STFT?
 <br>Why not Fast Fourier Transform (FFT)?